Optimize Sales Success Now: 3 Top Factors for Leaders

 3. Managing the Right Sales Performance

-And then there is the responsibility of the sales manager to set clear expectations, establish agreed-upon sales goals, manage sales team performance, assess and develop sales rep capabilities, and hold sales reps accountable.
-Though many sales managers find this part of their job difficult, doing it effectively is one of the most important factor in realizing sales team results.
-Holding frequent one-on-one performance conversations gives sales managers insight into what’s going right, what’s going wrong and how they can support their team.
+A core responsibility of the sales manager is to set clear expectations, define measurable sales goals, monitor performance, assess and develop sales rep capabilities, and hold sales reps accountable.
+While many managers struggle with this, doing it well is one of the most critical drivers of a high-performing sales team.
+Frequent one-on-one performance conversations provide insight into what’s working, what isn’t, and how the manager can best support each rep.

 The Bottom Line